-I am a member of the SPIRou science team working on the radial velocity detection and characterization of exoplanets around M-dwarf stars using statistical methods, commonly used in machine learning, to mitigate the effects of stellar jitter thus facilitating the detection of faint signals from small planets; the most interesting planets.
-My broad research interests include understanding the formation and evolution of exoplantary systems and how observations of those systems can inform our understanding.
-In practice I work on developing robut techniques to both detect large numbers of new exoplanets as well as to characterize known exoplanets such as those found to transit their host star and possibly be amenable to atmospheric characterization.
+I am a member of the SPIRou and NIRPS science teams working on the radial velocity detection and characterization of exoplanets around M-dwarf stars.
+I employ statistical methods commonly used in machine learning to mitigate the effects of stellar jitter thus facilitating the detection of faint signals from small, Earth-like planets.
+My broad research interests include understanding the bulk properites of the sub-Neptune-sized exoplanet population which is informed by the continuing discovery of new exoplanets and by various observational opportunities afforded by certain exoplanets such as transmission sepctroscopy and direct imaging of small planets in the coming decades.
+In practise I work on developing robust techniques to both detect large numbers of new exoplanets as well as to characterize known exoplanets such as those found in transit around their host star and those which may be amenable to atmospheric characterization.

 most of my research revolves around the endeavour of trying to detect Earth-like planets around nearby M-dwarf stars using the radial velocity method.

 These stars are most effectively observed at near-infrared wavelengths where the majority of their flux is emitted and stellar absorption features, which are required to measure precise radial velocities, are abundant.
 To conduct observations of nearby M-dwarfs and search for faint planetary signals a number of innovative instruments are currently being designed and built including SPIRou and NIRPS; near-infrared spectrographs whose observations I will use to both detect new exoplanetary systems as well as to characterize the masses of known transiting planetary systems thus constraining their bulk densities; i.e. are they rocky Earth-like planets or gas giants more akin to Neptune.

 Click here for my publications list on ADS.